 See you in group!

-My child just keeps making the same hurtful choice over and over again.
+My Adopted or Foster Child just keeps making the same hurtful choice over and over again.
 He just doesn't care.
 Sticker charts don't even work.
 Neither consequences or rewards motivate him.
 She's doing it on purpose.
 Sound familiar?

 Cause & Effect thinking allows us to make assumptions and be able to reason about things that happen around us.
-Like if I don't water the plant, it will die.
+Like if I don't water the plant, it'll die.
 It also helps us understand other people's intentions and behaviors.

-Let me just say it this way...sticker charts don't work with our kids because they don't get that if I do a then b will happen.
+Let me just say it this way...sticker charts don't work with our Adopted & Foster kiddos because they don't get that if I do A then B will happen.
 As a matter of fact, most of the time the expectation and anxiety that failing to succeed on the sticker chart creates worse behavior.

 And they are not making the same choice over and over again to be hurtful; it's because they don't understand that the choice they are making effects the outcome.

-She DOES Care - she just doesn't get that what she says or does has an impact on something or someone else!
+Your child DOES Care; she just doesn't get that what she says or does has an impact on something or someone else!

 Did you just have a light bulb moment?